osic/ref-impl/documents/osic-docs/pxe-boot-servers.rst

 Gather MAC addresses
 ~~~~~~~~~~~~~~~~~~~~

+In order to PXE boot your servers, you need to obtain the MAC address of the
+network interface (For example, **p1p1**) that is configured to PXE boot on every
+server.
+The MAC addresses must be mapped to their respective hostname.

 #.
 Go to root home directory

    .. code:: console

       cd /root

-#.
-Obtain the MAC address of the network interface (For example, **p1p1v) that
-   is configured to PXE boot on every server.
-The MAC addresses
-   must be mapped to their respective hostname.

 #.
 Log into the LXC container and create a CSV file named ``ilo.csv``.